FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 ### [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)

-Forward mode is a different algorithm...
+Forward mode AD is a different algorithm, which is easier to implement.
+This is a reliable old package, but is of limited interest for use with Flux:

 * Needs a simple array of parameters, i.e. supports only `gradient(f, x::AbstractArray{<:Real})`.